A multi-agent reinforcement learning model of reputation and cooperation in human groups: Introduction

 Multi-agent deep reinforcement learning provides a natural approach for addressing problems with rich spatial and temporal dynamics, including strategy games like Go \cite{silver2017mastering}, Capture the Flag \cite{jaderberg2019human}, and StarCraft \cite{vinyals2019grandmaster}.
 Classical multi-agent reinforcement learning algorithms perform well in these competitive contexts but---due to their selfish maximization of reward---fail to resolve collective action problems \cite{leibo2017multi, perolat2017multi}.
 Intrinsic motivation \cite{singh2005intrinsically} offers a method to augment these algorithms with social preferences, echoing the social cognitive processes observed in humans (e.g., \cite{balliet2009social, cialdini2004social, fehr1999theory}).
 Algorithms with such intrinsic motivation can succeed at achieving cooperation, overcoming the difficulties posed by incentive conflict and spatiotemporal complexity \cite{eccles2019learning, foerster2018learning, hughes2018inequity, jaques2019social, mckee2020social, peysakhovich2018prosocial}.

-Although reinforcement learning algorithms have been extensively applied to model \textit{individual} human decision making \cite{botvinick2020deep, glimcher2013neuroeconomics}, they have not found widespread use as scientific models of processes within human \textit{groups}.
+In contrast with extensive application of reinforcement learning algorithms to model \textit{individual} human decision making \cite{botvinick2020deep, glimcher2013neuroeconomics}, multi-agent reinforcement learning has not found widespread use in scientific models of processes within human \textit{groups}.
 The present work applies multi-agent deep reinforcement learning to construct a computational model of the temporal and spatial dynamics of human cooperation.
-In particular, we explore how an intrinsic motivation for reputation (i.e., a social cognitive mechanism) affects the emergence of coordination strategies within groups.
+In particular, we explore how an intrinsic motivation for reputation (i.e., a social cognitive mechanism) affects the emergence of cooperation and coordination strategies within groups.